ehefk/Quick-n-Dirty/README.md

 ![](https://i.gyazo.com/c505688434a9997ad5169f915b15ccd4.png)

-The main "Dissolve Alpha" slider is set to 0 on the Hoodie and Sweats materials and 1 on the hidden materials (in this case "tank top" and "low rise").
+In my above example, the main "Dissolve Alpha" slider is set to 0 on the AnimeHoodie and AnimeSweats materials and 1 on the hidden materials (in this case the tanktop and lowrise).

-Next, you'll want animate these properties like you normally would.

-Set the Dissolve Alphas between -1 and 1 in your keyframes and you're good to go!
+Animate these properties like you normally would, setting the Dissolve Alphas between -1 and 1 in your keyframes and you're good to go!

-Protip: if you happen to be new to animating in unity, like I was when starting this you'll find out you can't copy/paste the properties into a new animation clip, but you can duplicate each clip, **then drag them** onto your test avatar in the scene.
+Protip: if you happen to be new to animating in unity, like I was when starting this you'll find out you can't copy/paste the properties into a new animation clip, but you can duplicate each clip, **then drag them** onto your test avatar in the scene for testing.

 When you're adding the Dissolve Alpha Properties you'll notice that some say "ANIMATED" - don't touch those, they're used by the compiled shader during optimization.

 ![](https://i.gyazo.com/ebb82d06e229620eef6bfa37bf547122.png)

-Don't forget to right-click each slider on each material so the 'clock icon appears.'
+Don't forget to right-click the desired slider for each material to use.
+You should have 1 clock on each material.

 ![](https://i.gyazo.com/cb0b21d67eeedaa7d1f3c12bfd275cda.png)